-- 1. Publication Period: The invitation for bids will be publicly advertised and bids shall be solicited from an adequate number of known suppliers, providing them sufficient time prior to the date set for opening the bids; - 2.
-Federal Funding Advertised: The advertisement should indicate that the project is being funded with HOME and NHTF funds and that federal requirements will apply to the contracts; - 3.
+- 1. Publication Period: The invitation for bids will be publicly advertised for a minimum of 7 days and bids shall be solicited from an adequate number of known suppliers, providing them at least 21 days to submit a bid, the advertisement should also indicate the date set for opening the bids; - 2.
+Federal Funding Advertised: The advertisement should indicate that the project is being funded with HOME funds and that federal requirements will apply to the contracts; - 3.
 Clear Definition: The invitation of bids, which will include any specifications and pertinent attachments, shall define the items or services in order for the bidder to properly respond; - 4.
 Itemized Costs: Bids must show the quantity and cost of each line item.
 Lump sum bids and/or bid items that are not specifically identified or are generally grouped as miscellaneous or contingency are not allowed; - 5.
 Public Opening: All bids will be publicly opened at the time and place prescribed in the invitation for bids; - 6.
 Selection and Contracting: A firm fixed-price contract award will be made in writing to the lowest responsive and responsible bidder; and - 7.
 Rejection of Bids: Any or all bids may be rejected if there is a sound documented reason.